 Less Than Significant Impact.
 The zoning designation on the project site is R-1250 (High Density Residential) Zone and the General Plan designation is High Density Residential.
-The proposed project complies with the Land Use Element of the General Plan, as well as the zoning standards including density, height, setbacks, landscape/open space, and parking.
+The proposed project complies with the Land Use Element of the General Plan, as well as the zoning standards, except as provided for in the requested density bonus.
+In exchange for providing five affordable housing units for very low income tenants, and in compliance with GMC 30.36 (Density Bonus Incentives), the developer is requesting three concessions in regards to floor area ratio, height, and additional outdoor space.
 No variances are proposed.
 As a result, no significant impacts associated with applicable land use plans and policies would occur.